 Within the root level of your Function, create a file called project.json.
 The example below shows how to reference existing Nuget packages.

 Note: Only the .NET Framework 4.6 is supported.
 Therefore, make sure that your project.json file specifies net46 as shown here.

 After this, you can import the namespace as usual, with the using clause.

 Testing Transient Faults are hard to test because of their unpredictable nature.
 You can create a web service mock to see how your code behaves.
 What’s important is to keep an eye on your Policy and Execution log entries.

-Once you have a setup which can mimic server errors, it’s simple to initiate a test run.
-On the developer tab locate the button called Run.
+Once you have a setup that can mimic server errors, it’s simple to initiate a test run.
+On the developer tab, locate the button called Run.

 I’ve included some additional resources below.
 I hope this was helpful and more on Azure Functions soon!